WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: Experimental Results

 \subsubsection{Task 1: Definition Information}

-In this task, the goal is to identify if the target the intended meaning of the target word in the corresponding {\it context} matches that described by the {\it definition} (cf. Table \ref{tab:examples} for examples).
-In other words, the model has to check if the concept represented by the {\it definition} can fit within the given {\it context} sentence.
-For this task, the system is provided with a {\it context} sentence (in which the target word is marked) along with a {\it definition} sentence (which describes one of the possible meanings of the word).
+In this task, the goal is to identify if the intended sense of the target word in the {\it context} matches the target sense described by the {\it definition}.

+In other words, the model has to check if the sense represented by the {\it definition} can fit within the given {\it context}.
+For this task, the system is provided with a {\it context} (in which the target word is marked) along with a {\it definition} (which describes one of the possible senses of the word).

-\paragraph{\bf Baselines.} The first baseline is based on the pre-trained transformer-based language model BERT\footnote{We used the implementation of BERT available at \url{https://github.com/CyberZHG/keras-bert} with the {\it base} pretrained model.}.
+\paragraph{Baselines.} The first baseline is based on the pre-trained transformer-based language model \textbf{BERT}\footnote{We used the implementation of BERT available at \url{https://github.com/CyberZHG/keras-bert} for the {\it base} (BERT-B) and {\it large} (BERT-L) pre-trained models.}.
 It consists of a simple classification layer on top of the BERT model which is responsible for encoding the input.
-For this task, we concatenate the context and the definition sentences together and feed the whole sequence to BERT.
-Then, the classification layer takes as input the concatenation of three different vectors, all provided by BERT: the \textsc{[CLS]} token representation, the representation of the target word in the context sentence and the average representation of the words in the definition sentence.
+For this task, we concatenate the context and the definition and feed the whole sequence to BERT.
+Then, the classification layer takes as input the concatenation of three different vectors, all provided by BERT: the \textsc{[CLS]} token representation, the representation of the target word in the context and the average representation of the words in the definition.
 This is similar to the baseline BERT model employed in SuperGLUE \cite{wang2019superglue}.
 It is worth mentioning that BERT is originally trained using WordPiece tokenization \cite{wu2016google}, which means that each word can be broken down into more than one sub-word.
 Therefore, in order to have a fixed length representation for each word, we take the average of its sub-word representations.
 Finally, the whole model is fine-tuned on the training set.

-For the Fasttext-based baseline, we first extract the corresponding embeddings for each word in the context and definition sentences.
-Then, the sentence representation is simply computed as the average of the corresponding embeddings it contains.
-Next, these two sentence representations are concatenated together to form a fixed length vector which we then feed to a fully connected layer.
+For the \textbf{FastText}-based baseline, we first extract the corresponding embeddings for each word in the context and definition, respectively.
+Then, the representation is simply computed as the average of the corresponding embeddings it contains.
+Next, these two representations are concatenated together to form a fixed length vector which we then feed to a fully connected layer.
 Finally, we put a simple classification layer on top of this fully connected layer and train the model on the training set.